Luzhou Sichuan, China Travel Guide

 Buy products from local markets and independent shops.

-If a guide or driver is needed, hire local individuals or small local companies.
+If a an expert guide or driver is needed, hire local individuals or small local companies.

 While "fair trade" is not a prominent concept in local markets, buying directly from local artisans (if found) or small, independent shops supports them directly.